anetteabra/readable/README.md

 # Readable

 Readable is a webpage where you can view and search for your favorite books.
-Right now you can view a lot of the functionality we plan to include, even though they are not functional at the moment.
-The search bar in the navbar in the top, and on the library page the options to “sort by” and “filter by” (the current options for sorting and filtering will be changed in the future).
-In the library page the books are presented in a list view, the load more button is also not functional but there to represent that we plan to have dynamic loading of the content.
+The search bar in the navbar in the top, so the user can always search for a book.
+On the library page can “sort by” and “filter by”.
+In the library page the books are presented in a list view, with pagination to ensure the books are loaded incrementally for better use of energy.

-Further plans include having a details page for each book, where the user can find more details about each book, and give it a review and rating.
-The plan is to also display all the reviews for that book.
-The group is also currently working on the backend side of the project.
-The server is up and running, and currently the group is working on connecting the backend and frontend.
-Next steps will also include setting up the database and connecting this.
+Each book now has a details page, where the user can find more details about each book, and give it a review and rating.
+Here all the reviews for that book are also displayed.
+The backend is now connected to the frontend.
+The books are stored in our neo4j database, and fetched to be displayed in the library.

 ## Link to virtual machine